brown-band/website/pages/scripts/2017-2018/fall/cornell-censored.md

 ## Halftime

-Ladies and gentlemen, friends and alumni, presenting an organization that is gorges, it’s the Brown University "I’d rather be fjords" BANNNDDDDDDDDDDD!
+Ladies and gentlemen, friends and alumni, presenting an organization that is gorges, it’s the Brown University “I’d rather be fjords” BANNNDDDDDDDDDDD!

 Wow all of this running around has made us famished.
 Time to whip out our trusty recipe for Cornell Chicken.
 What, never heard of it?
 Shameful!
 We’ll give you some tips straight from the Washington Post.